Job interview between two people

 Employers who exploit people can be punished in the Netherlands.
 You have the right to report to the police if you are being exploited.
 Also if you work while this is not allowed or if you work without a contract or agreements on paper.
 The police will then help you.
 You will not be punished if your employer has done something criminal.
 You can also report exploitation anonymously.
 You can also take someone with you when you go to the police.

-This is how you can be alert to exploitation yourself:
+This is how you can be alert to exploitation yourself

 • Take someone with you when you first meet a potential employer.
 Or make sure someone you trust knows where you are.
 Meet in a public place.

 • Never hand over your passport or identity documents for an extended period of time.
-However, your employer may ask for a copy of your identity documents.
+However, your employer may ask for a copy of your identity document.
 This is sometimes necessary for your contract.

 • Leave or ask for help if you feel unsafe or uncomfortable during your job interview or work.